Missouri State Champion Trees

-Using this formula, the largest known living tree in Missouri is an American sycamore with a point total of 457.
-The tree with the largest circumference is the same sycamore at 27 feet 9 inches.
-A pumpkin ash with a height of 150 feet is our tallest tree.
-The greatest crown spread--200 feet--belongs to another American sycamore.
-This tree covers over half an acre!
+Using this formula, the largest known living tree in Missouri is an eastern cottonwood with a point total of 499.
+The tree with the largest circumference is the same eastern cottonwood at 28 feet 8 inches.
+The record for height is shared by a pumpkin ash and shumard oak, both with heights of 150 feet.

 Everyone is invited to join the search for Missouri's champion trees.
 There are many unreported giants just waiting to be discovered.

 What Tree Species Are Eligible to be Champions?